The Two-week COBOL Sprint: Developing a Process of Continuous Builds

 In DevOps, “configuration as code” means you treat configuration files and definitions as tantamount to source code.
 Like source code, configurations change over time and are tuned to fit with specific software versions.
 When developing a process of continuous builds, version and deploy configuration in a similar way you would version and deploy software components.

-Preparing for the 2-week COBOL sprint requires adjusting processes and outlooks.
-Developing a process of continuous builds will help get your team get fit for the 2-week COBOL sprint, but you’re going to need more than that for success.
-My next post covers how to implement Agile feedback loops, the next Agile gear of the 2-week COBOL sprint.
+Preparing for the two-week COBOL sprint requires adjusting processes and outlooks.
+Developing a process of continuous builds will help get your team get fit for the two-week COBOL sprint, but you’re going to need more than that for success.
+My next post covers how to implement Agile feedback loops, the next Agile gear of the two-week COBOL sprint.

-Before we move on, if you need to recap read my other posts from “The 2-Week COBOL Sprint” blog series here, or follow the links below:
+Before we move on, if you need to recap read my other posts from “The Two-week COBOL Sprint” blog series by following the links below:

-- “The 2-Week COBOL Sprint: Having a Critical Conversation About Agile“
+- “The Two-week COBOL Sprint: Having a Critical Conversation About Agile“

-- “The 2-Week COBOL Sprint: How to Build a Scrum Team“
+- “The Two-week COBOL Sprint: How to Build a Scrum Team“

 Latest posts by Glenn Everitt (see all)